rhelmot/CelesteRandomizer/docs/metadata.md

     Weight: {float which is larger or smaller than one to make the track appear more or less oftne}
   - Name: "name"
     Weight: 0.5
+  - Name: "name"
+    Weight: 0.5
+    Parameters
+      fmod_parameter_name: number # only do this if your song has progression in it or there are special parameters which need to be set. you can easily find the parameter name in the mod option "Sound Test"
 Campaigns:
   - Name: "Name of campaign"
     LevelSets: